oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

   │                                                               │
 ~~~

-It is essential to understand the distinct purposes of the ttl and exp claims.
-The ttl claim represents a duration to be interpreted relative to the time the Status List is fetched, indicating when a new version of the Status List may be available.
-In contrast, the exp claim specifies an absolute timestamp, marking the exact moment when the Status List expires and can no longer be relied upon.
-Together, these claims provide guidance on when to check for updates (ttl claim) and when the Status List must be refreshed or replaced (exp claim).
+It is essential to understand the distinct purposes of the `ttl` and `exp` claims.
+The `ttl` claim represents a duration to be interpreted relative to the time the Status List is fetched, indicating when a new version of the Status List may be available.
+In contrast, the `exp` claim specifies an absolute timestamp, marking the point in time when the Status List expires and MUST NOT be relied upon any longer.
+Together, these claims provide guidance on when to check for updates (`ttl` claim) and when the Status List must be refreshed or replaced (`exp` claim).

 # Privacy Considerations